day8/re-frame-template/README.md

 * Routing
   * [secretary](https://github.com/gf3/secretary) (`+routes`)

-To add a `extra` to the base template, append its name to the commandline, with a leading `+`.
+To add an `extra` to the base template, append its name to the commandline, with a leading `+`.
 Here's an example of adding `re-com`:

 ```
 lein new re-frame <app-name> +re-com